Skip to main content

 • This is how a cyborgenic organization manages compute: pooled resources, stateless runs, predictable costs.

-Six AI agents.
+Eleven AI agents.
 Fifty specialist tasks a day.
-Every one of them spinning up its own pod, its own context, its own bill — then sitting idle 90% of the time.
+Every one of them spinning up its own pod, its own context, its own bill -- then sitting idle 90% of the time.
 That is not an architecture.
 That is a cloud provider's dream and your CFO's nightmare.

-Inside a cyborgenic organization, agents do not operate in isolation — they share infrastructure the same way human teams share conference rooms.
+I run 11 agents in production -- CEO, CTO, DevOps, Fullstack, Marketing, Architect, CFO, CSO, Investment, Org-Agent, and ZiDevops-Director.
+When I looked at our GKE bill and saw pods burning compute while agents waited for work, I knew we needed pooling.
 You do not give every employee their own building.
-So we built the super-agent shared pool: a managed set of runners that any role agent can dispatch work to, on demand, at a fraction of the cost.
+So I built the super-agent shared pool: a managed set of runners that any role agent can dispatch work to, on demand, at a fraction of the cost.
+We have pushed 646 commits this month alone wiring this into the fleet.

 What We Built